ismapaiva/recanto-3.0/README.txt

 AJ
 aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
+PS: Not sure how to get that localizacao form working?
 Give formspree.io a try (it's awesome).

 Instructions: